manupptr/AWS-Cloud/README.md

         required: false
         type: string
 ```
-when we run the workflow manually in github actions, it creates the resources for each run
+when we run the workflow manually in github actions, it creates the resources for each run.
 For example if we run the workflow for 3 times,it creates 3 vpcs in our slected region